 - When Chuggaaconroy made yet another Incredibly Lame Pun at the end of one of The Runaway Guys' videos, ProtonJon made a joke about him having to leave the house.
 Then he actually did.
 Made for one of the funniest, and most awkward, Let's Play endings in history, as Jon came to realize that he has the power to throw people out of his house.

 Strong Bad: Get out of my house!

-- Done another time in the Strong Bad Email "dragon" (The One with...
+- Done in the Strong Bad Email "dragon" (The One with...
 Trogdor the Burninator), where Strong Bad tries to get the other characters to draw dragons.
-He doesn't even look at Homsar's drawing before kicking him out:
+He doesn't even look at Homsar's drawing (which is just a piece of paper taped to the table with the words "TASTER'S CHOICE" written on it) before kicking him out: